PostHog/posthog.com/contents/handbook/product/user-feedback.md

 ### Feedback heroes
-> **Context:** Previously a single person owned the feedback process.
+> **Historic context:** Previously a single person owned the feedback process.
 As we grew, we created the Feedback Hero ([see discussion](https://github.com/PostHog/product-internal/issues/98)) to scale our feedback process.
 On November 2021, we decided to remove the figure of "Feedback Hero" as multiple people now talk to users continuously for a variety of reasons.

 Almost everyone at PostHog talks to users, we believe this is critical to build a successful product.
 However, we have some people (Marcus, Joe & Paolo) that are more continuously involved in this process and are frequently talking to users.
 These feedback heroes are responsible for: